-USI's Department of Continuing and Professional Education has released a new schedule of 100+ noncredit continuing education courses designed to provide opportunities for personal growth and development.
+USI's Continuing and Professional Education has released a new schedule of 100+ noncredit continuing education courses designed to provide opportunities for personal growth and development.
 Courses like Management Skills Assessment, Microsoft Office, Golf, SAT Prep, Saturday Art Workshops, Microsoft Office and many more available for registration.